 Assistance dogs are auxiliary aids and as such, they are considered to be integral to assisting disabled individuals in coping with various aspects of their day-to-day lives.

-- a dog which has been trained by a prescribed charity to assist a disabled person who has a disability that consists of epilepsy or otherwise affects the person's mobility, manual dexterity, physical co-ordination or ability to lift, carry or otherwise move everyday objects
+- Trained by a prescribed charity to assist a disabled person who has a disability that consists of epilepsy or otherwise affects the person's mobility, manual dexterity, physical co-ordination or ability to lift, carry or otherwise move everyday objects, and/or

 This therefore means, that venues, such as, restaurants, cafes and pubs are required to make reasonable adjustments for disabled customers, including those with assistance dogs.